PulpCattel/Spawn/README.md

 * `destination` (Mandatory): This sets the destination wallet for the Wasabi mixing.
 The funds will be send to this destination wallet during the CoinJoin, without need to manually send them.
 The destination wallet has to be in the `Wallets` folder in the Wasabi data folder.
-Name has to be provided without the `.json` extension.
+The destination has to be provided without the `.json` extension.

 ## Usage

 * Clone or download the repository
 * Open the Spawn repository
-* Type `python3 spawn.py`
+* Open a terminal and type `python3 spawn.py`
 * Follow the instruction

 The first time you launch Spawn it will copy a `placeholder.json` wallet file